piragi/rap/README.md

 This repository contains a reproduction study of the RAP (Reasoning via Planning) framework, focusing on its practical applicability in open-ended mathematical reasoning.
 The study examines RAP's performance on the GSM8K benchmark and provides detailed analysis of its computational requirements compared to Chain-of-Thought baselines.

+Our complete findings are available in the [technical report](https://piragi.github.io/papers/rap-reproduction.pdf).

 ## Key Findings

 - Successfully reproduced RAP's enhanced reasoning capabilities over Chain-of-Thought baselines